LED Grow Light Distance Chart From Plants. How Far Should Grow Lights Be From Plants?

 If you’ve made it this far, well done!
 We have hours (if not days!) worth of additional content on Grow Lights across our website and YouTube channel.
 The best way to navigate through it all is from the learn page.

-If you'd rather skip that, and just go straight to a selecting from a range of high quality grow lights vetted by our expert team, then here's a few pointers to get you started:
+If you'd rather skip that, and just go straight to selecting from a range of high quality grow lights vetted by our expert team, then here's a few pointers to get you started:

 • Best Hanging Option: If you have a wall or ceiling from which to hang your light, then the Aspect grow light is the way to go.
-It comes in white and black, as well as 20W or 40W
+It comes in white and black, as well as 20W or 40W.

 • Best Free Standing Option: If you'd rather not be drilling holes in your ceiling/wall, then a great alternative is to get a free standing option like the PlantSpectrum.
 The small is 16" and 16W, and large is 32" and 32W.
 They are not only incredibly versatile in terms of mounting options, but they have the added benefit of being water proof.